 Matthew 7: Beware the poisonous vipers.
 False prophets vs. true prophets; how to tell the difference.
 What is ‘fruit’?
-You will know them by their fruit?

 PLEASE WATCH THE ABOVE VIDEO ON THE IMPORTANCE OF DOCTRINAL FRUIT!!!

 True Prophets and false prophets.
 The Bible speaks of both.
 How can we tell the difference?
-Not every person who calls themself an apostle, prophet, evangelist, pastor or teacher is from God.
+Not every person who calls themselves an apostle, prophet, evangelist, pastor or teacher is from God.
 Jesus commanded basically that we are to not trust everybody who claims to speak for God, even pastors or people who look harmless, but to test the spirits – it’s a command: “Beloved, believe not every spirit, but try the spirits whether they are of God: because many false prophets are gone out into the world” (1 John 4:1).

 What does ‘beware’ mean?